rockberts/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/docs/02_implement_function_calls/02_implement_function_calls.md

 After you complete this lab, you will be able to:

-* Implement hotel bookings history endpoints against Azure SQL Database using C#
+* Implement Salon bookings history endpoints against Azure SQL Database using C#
 * Create Semantic Kernel plugins to enable translation of natural language into SQL queries
 * Incorporate API results into the Streamlit application